bicycleboy/yet-another-soil-moisture-sensor/README.md

 <img src="images/prototyping.jpg" alt="Prototype picture" width="700"/>

 Note that you will have to carefully solder the battery leads to the esp32 (underside) and then you can just plug the battery and the esp32 into the Max17048.
 Be careful when soldering the battery terminals, tin the wires first and don't take too long!
-If you are unconfident soldering practice with resistors or something first.
+If you are unconfident soldering, practice with resistors or something first.
 (There is a wiring error in this picture so use the schematic.)
 You need a way of attaching the sensor wires to the broadboard, I used a spare JST connector.
 If you have bare wires you can just plug them into the board.
-When you move to the protoboard I find it easier to use a JST connect rather than solder the sensor (any sensor) to the protoboard because then the sensor is easily replaced (e.g. for testing or due to damage).
+When you move from the breadboard to the protoboard I find it easier to use a JST connect rather than solder the sensor (any sensor) to the protoboard because then the sensor is more easily replaced (e.g. for testing or due to damage).

 4. Get your device visible in esphome as described under Software - esphome.
 You should have a User Led control, a soil moisture sensor and diagnostic battery, voltage and WiFi signal.
 5. Run a wet finger over the surface of the soil moisture sensor.
 Shortly it should show as a percentage in home assistant.
 If you are getting 0% or 100% see Troubleshooting.
 6. Test the voltage across VCC and GND on the sensor, it should be ~3.7v.
 7. In home assistant navigate to Developer Tools - Actions.
-Search for "esp" to find the service with a name like esphome.esp32-c6-enter_deep_sleep.
+Search for "esp" to find the service with a name like esphome.esp32_c6_enter_deep_sleep.
 Set a duration of ten seconds (enter 10,000 miliseconds).
 Test the voltage across VCC and GND on the sensor, after a few seconds it should drop to zero or near zero.
 If so sucess, everything is working!
 8. Now repeat the process for real by soldering the components to the protoboard.
 I recommend soldering a header to the protoboard (see examples in the above picture) so that you can easily remove the esp32 when you are soldering (ie you dont want to overheat the esp32 with clumsy soldering and you might want the esp32 for something else later).
 The resistors and mosfet are pretty robust against the heat from soldering.
 You can probably fit everything on a very small protoboard but for your first go I recommend laying it out so that you can see what you have done with all the connecting wires on the surface and only adjacent holes connected on the underside.
 9. Before powering on, check and re-check all connections intended and otherwise against the schematic and your working breadboard prototype, a maginifying glasss helps check for "cold joints" and the wrong holes being connected.
 10. Plug in the battery and test as steps 4-6.